Yvette Estermann

-Yvette Estermann (née Gavlasová; born February 26, 1967) is a Slowakian-born Swiss politician and member of the National Council from the Canton of Lucerne.
+Yvette Estermann (née Gavlasová; born 26 February 1967) is a Slovakian-born physician and politician who served on the National Council (Switzerland) from 2007 to 2023.
+During the 2023 Swiss federal election she did not run for re-election and is due to leave her post on 3 December 2023.

 Early life and education

 Estermann was born in Bratislava, Czechoslovakia (now Slovakia) to Zdeno Gavlas (1932-2008) and Alžbeta Gavlasová (b.
 1941).
 Her father was an insurance agent and freelance spiritual healer while her mother was a homemaker.

 She studied medicine at the Comenius University, where she obtained her doctorate in 1993.
 One year later, she emigrated to Switzerland to marry her Swiss partner and pursue studies in homeopathic medicine.
 After ceasing to practice medicine due to the time demands of her political office, she now works as a life coaching consultant.
-Estermann lives in Kriens with her son and husband.
+In 2023, Estermann made public that she is currently enrolled in theology studies at the University of Bern, and is due to graduate in 2027.